Electromagnetic instability and Schwinger effect in the Witten-Sakai-Sugimoto model with D0-D4 background: Summary and discussion

-In this paper, we have derived the effective Euler-Heisenberg Lagrangian holographically, which is identified as the DBI action of the flavor branes with the constant electromagnetic fields.
+In this paper, we have studied the electromagnetic instability by deriving the effective Euler-Heisenberg Lagrangian for the flavored quarks in the Witten-Sakai-Sugimoto model with the D0-D4 background.
+Since the dynamics of the flavored quarks is described by the DBI action of the probe $\mathrm{D8/\overline{D8}}$-branes, we identify its DBI action with the constant electromagnetic fields as the effective Euler-Heisenberg action.
 Then we explore the electromagnetic instability and evaluated the pair creation rate of quark-antiquark in the Schwinger effect.
-With the D0-D4/D8 model in string theory, our investigation contains the influence of the D0-brane density which could be interpreted as the effect from $\theta$ angle or chiral potential in QCD.
+With the D0-D4/D8 model in string theory, our investigation contains the influence of the D0-brane density which could be interpreted as the $\theta$ angle or chiral potential in QCD.
 In the bubble configuration, since the D4-branes with smeared D0-branes are wrapped on a cycle, it introduces a confining scale into this system.
-Therefore, we obtain a very different result from $\mathcal{N}=2$ SQCD which is studied by the D3/D7 approach \cite{key-013,key-014}.
-More interestingly, once taking into account the non-vanished number density of D0-branes, our calculation shows an additional instability from the vacuum, which thus is independent on the electromagnetic field.
-Since the number density of D0-branes could be identified as the $\theta$ angle in the D0-D4/D8 system, we accordingly suggest that this vacuum instability might holographically describe the flavored vacuum decay by the $\theta$ angle in large $N_{c}$ QCD.
+Therefore, we obtain a very different result from $\mathcal{N}=2$ supersymmetric QCD in the approach of D3/D7 \cite{key-013,key-014}.